-By "LONGSIIIPS"

-Adare Castle, ruined and ivycovered, can be seen from the bridge of fourteen arches over the River Maigue, on the road to Limerick.
+TOURING AND SIGHTSEEING IN THE COUNTRY OF DREAMS COME TRUE TIM AUTOCAR, 5 MARCH By "LONGSHIPS Adare Castle, ruined and ivy covered, can be seen from the bridge of fourteen archet over the River Maigue, ar the road to Limerick

-TOURING AND SIGHTSEEING IN THE COUNTRY OF DREAMS COME TRUE

 The mountain road which runs between Kilgarvan and Snave Bridge, at Bantry.

-HE idea of a touring holiday in Eire had for long been in our minds, so that when both time and tide unexpectedly proved propitious, we decided, without more ado, to translate the thought into action.
-About a week later, our appropriately coloured green 11⁄2-litre M.G. was driven along the railway station platform at Fishguard, for shipment to Waterford in the S.S.
-Princess Maud.
-The crossing was uneventful, although one or two rolls during the night made one hope that the M.G. had been secured in a proper seaman like fashion.
-We need not have worried; it had been, with baulks of timber under the wheels and hawsers thick enough to hold a car twice its size.
+THE idea of a touring holiday in Eirc had for long been in our minds, so that when both time and tide unexpectedly proved propitious, we decided, without more ado, to translate the thought into action.
+About a week later, our appropriately coloured green 11-litre M.G. was driven along the railway station platform at Fishguard, for shipment to Waterford in the S.S.
+Princess Mand.
+The crossing was uneventful, although one or two rolls during the night made one hope that the M.G. had been secured in a proper seamanlike fashion.
+We need not have LULL worried; it had been, with baulks of timber under the wheels and hawsers thick enough to hold a car twice dissize.

-LULLA

 Waterford was reached at breakfast time, and soon afterwards, with an Eire circulation permit temporarily replacing our British licence on the windscreen, we set off to discover Ireland.
-Our first day's run took us through Dungarvan and Youghal, on the road to Cork.
-Approaching Youghal we crossed the estuary by a fine iron bridge which is 300 yards long and has a swing portion originally constructed in 1883.
-It has, however, now been condemned as unsafe, a speed limit of 5 m.p.h. being imposed and effectively enforced by obstructions which make it obligatory to steer a zig-zag course at the slowest pace; the obstructions also automatically ensure a one way passage!
+Our first day's run took us through Dungaryan and Youghal, on the road to Cork.
+Approaching Youghal, we crossed the estuary by a fine iron bridge which is 300 yards long and has a swing portion originally constructed in 1883.
+It has, however, now been condemned as unsafe, a speed limit of 5 m.p.h. being imposed and effectively enforced by obstructions which make it obligatory to steer a vig-zag course at the slowest pace; the obstructions also sutomatically ensure a one way passage!
 Youghal has an extensive sandy beach, ideal for family bathing, and the M.G. was allowed a brief pause so that we might enjoy the prospect seawards across Youghal Bay.
 Then, continuing our journey, a pleasant thirty miles brought us to the city of Cork, which was impressive by its wide main thoroughfares and excellent shops; but we dared not tarry.
 Passing over the River Lee by St. Patrick's bridge and along the wide imposing curve of Patrick Street, where the traffic was at its busiest, we left the city by the noted three-mile "Cork straight," used for international motor racing.
-It was, however, beyond Macroom that the real interest began, with the mountains coming into view and the scenery surpassing anything we had expected.

-At the foot of the Pass of Keimaneigh, on the Macroom side, a by-road leads to one of the most romantically situated of all the lakes in Eire, Gougane Barra, the name meaning St. Finbarr's hollow.
+It was, however, beyond Macroom that the real interest began, with the mountains coming into view and the scenetz augusting apprication was began, anything we had expected. and the scenery surpassing anything we had expected.
+At the foot of the Pass of Keimaneigh, on the Macroorn side, a by-road leads to one of the most romantically situated of all the lakes in Eire, Gougane Barra, the name meaning St. Finbarr's hollow.
 The lake is small and is shut in on three sides by precipices rising to 1,500ft, while on a wooded islet off the shore are to be seen the ruins of the saint's ancient oratory, dating from the sixth century.
-From the lake, a remote mountain road may be followed, which affords magnificent views of the Derrynasaggart range, and eventually brings one to Kilgarvan, on the old road to Killarney.
-Irish mountain roads are narrow, and often cling precariously to the mountainside, with most unexpected twists and turns, but their surface is generally very fair.
+From the lake, a remote mountain road may he followed, which affords magnificent views of the Derrynasaggart range, and eventually brings one to Kilgarvan, on the old road to Killarney.
+Irish mountain roads are parrow, and often cling precariously to the mountainside, with most unexpected twists and turns, but their surface is generally very fair.